-In such places, people are often forced to hide their beliefs and values, to avoid discrimination, prison terms, or even death – be it from state-sanctioned punishment or vigilante violence.
+In repressive societies like this, people are often forced to hide their beliefs and values, to avoid discrimination, prison terms, or even death – be it from state-sanctioned punishment or vigilante violence.

 But there are some individuals who do speak up, despite the serious personal risks involved.
 People who advocate for human and scientific progress, social reforms, and a culture of tolerance and freedom.